tosinfolarin/gutendex-book-search/README.md

 ![Alt text](image.png)

 Npm run dev to confirm the Next.JS app is running and this is where I have been observing the UI.

+Decisions on UI:
+- Library background image for fitting web app purpose
+- Intentional simple colours in consideration of those who are colour blind allowing for easy reading
+- displaying
+- Form and books on same page, this allows users to scroll easily and submit a new search

 The first new learning I came across was that the page name needs to be called page.tsx but the page is referenced through its directory name.
 I then realised when using hooks, I must have ‘use client’ at the top of the page as hooks cannot be used inside server components.
 So this statement makes the page use a Client component.